Ear infections are very common, particularly in children.

 - hearing loss or a change in hearing

-- other symptoms, like being sick, a severe sore throat or dizziness
+- other symptoms, such as being sick, a severe sore throat or dizziness

 - regular ear infections

-- a long-term medical condition.
-For example, diabetes or a heart, lung, kidney or neurological disease
+- a long-term medical condition, such as diabetes or a heart, lung, kidney or neurological disease

 Your GP will often use a small light (otoscope) to look in the ear.